BisolaTolutopeJongbo/LITA_PROGRAM_DOCUMENTATION/README.md

 and boost overall business performance.
 By analyzing sales trends, profit margins, and geographic distribution, we aim to identify high-performing products, representatives, and markets.

+### DATA CLEANING & PREPARATION
+To ensure accuracy and reliability in our analysis, the following data cleaning and preparation steps were performed:
+1. Removal of Duplicates
+2. Checked for Missing Values
+3. Data Type Validation